Are you thinking about hiring a landscaping company, but have no idea what it’ll cost? Let’s take a look at what you should budget for your project.

 Let’s suppose that you want the type of project described above, but also want to include a pathway, patio, or a retaining wall.
-These are common hardscaping elements found in landscapes.
+These are common hardscape elements found in landscapes.
 They are also some of the most expensive features.
 As a general rule, the harder the material, the more expensive it will be for materials and labor.
-For example, a decomposed granite walkway will be much less expensive than a concrete one.
+For example, a decomposed granite walkway will be much less expensive than a concrete walkway.
 (Quick aside – decomposed granite is also permeable to water, letting it absorb into the ground instead of shedding off into storm drains.
-We will almost always recommend permeable surfaces over concrete.
+We will almost always recommend permeable surfaces over concrete or other non-permeable surfaces.
 I’ll save that for another article though…) This hardness rule is also true for groundcovers such as bark and river rock – the harder it is, the more it’ll cost.

-On average, when clients want to include a walkway or patio in their landscaping, it adds on another $2,000-$3,500 if a material such as decomposed granite is used.
-If the patio or walkway is made out of flagstone, it could be more like $4,000 – $7,500.
-For a hardscape made out of regular or permeable pavers, you might expect to pay $5,000 – $9,000.
-Again, these are broad numbers based on averages from past jobs.
-It can be less or much, much more, just depends on the materials used and the size of the hardscaping.
+On average, when clients want to include a walkway or patio in their landscaping, it adds on another $2,000-$5,500 if a material such as decomposed granite is used.
+If the patio or walkway is made out of flagstone, it could be more like $4,000 – $8,500.
+For a hardscape made out of regular or permeable pavers, you might expect to pay $5,000 – $11,000.
+Again, these are broad numbers.
+It can be less or much, much more, just depends on the materials used, site conditions, and the size of the hardscape.

 Landscapes with Integrated Rainwater Catchment